PKU-OS/RusPintos-Doc/src/4-filesystem/boot_with_device.md

 ## QEMU command line arguments for devices

-QEMU provides a set of command line arguments that allows you to pass divices to you kernel.
+QEMU provides a set of command line arguments that allows you to pass devices to you kernel.
 A plenty types of devices are supported.
 In our kernel, we mainly focuses on a small set of them:

 - **Physical memory**: QEMU allows you to specify the total size of physical memory space via argument `-m <SIZE>`.
 - **Bootargs**: QEMU allows you to pass arbitrary arguments to your kernel upon boot via `-append "ARGS"`.